luke-sutton/Writerside-Web-Dev-Notes/topics/How-to-setup-a-Vue-and-Net-app.md

 When it asks you for a project name enter 'client' and then select the relevant options for your project.

+Note:
+: The name client can be replaced with any you wish, but client is the most common name given for the frontend part of an application like this.

 This will create a folder within your project folder called client, which is the common name for the frontend part of an application.